autowarefoundation/autoware.universe/localization/ekf_localizer/README.md

 **0. Preliminaries**
  - Check header time in pose and twist message is set to sensor time appropriately, because time delay is calculated from this value.
 If it is difficult to set appropriate time due to timer synchronization problem, use `twist_additional_delay` and `pose_additional_delay` to correct the time.
  - Check the relation between measurement pose and twist is appropriate (whether the derivative of pose has similar value to twist).
-This discrepancy is caused mainly by unit error (such as comfusing radian/degree) or bias noise, and it causes large estimation errors.
+This discrepancy is caused mainly by unit error (such as confusing radian/degree) or bias noise, and it causes large estimation errors.

 **1. Set sensor parameters**